osism/release/docs/check-drift-kolla.md

 - **Add direction** (e.g. `kolla_groupvars_missing`): a var is missing if upstream defines it at **any** supported release and OSISM lacks it — because that one defaults tip has to satisfy every supported release at once.

+`osism/generics` is single-tip in exactly the same way — one inventory serves every supported release — so `kolla_inventory` reads it at its tip and takes the same add-direction union over the per-release upstream `multinode`.

 ## Adding a plugin